Avarsa/Drawer/README.md

 # Drawer
-A user-friendly, light and reliable cloud POS
+A user-friendly, light and reliable sales software